Jim Morin

-Jim Morin (born January 30, 1953 in Washington, D.C.) is the internationally syndicated editorial cartoonist at the Miami Herald since 1978 and a painter, usually working in the medium of oil, of more than 40 years.
+Jim Morin (born 1953) is the internationally-syndicated editorial cartoonist and painter.
+He was the political cartoonist at the Miami Herald from 1978 to 2019.
 His cartoons have included extensive commentary on eight U.S. presidents: Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama and Donald Trump.

 Morin was awarded the Pulitzer Prize for editorial cartooning in 1996 and again in 2017.
-Morin is syndicated nationally and internationally by his own Morintoons Syndicate.
+As the editorial cartooning Pulitzer category no longer exists, Morin is the last editorial cartoonist to have received the award.
+Morin is also syndicated nationally and internationally by his own Morintoons Syndicate.
 He was previously syndicated by CWS/The New York Times Syndicate and by King Features Syndicate.

 His cartoons and caricatures run in newspapers in states including New York, Alaska, Colorado, Ohio, Oregon, California, Michigan, Arkansas, Tennessee, Virginia, Washington, D.C., Texas, as well as in Canada and countries in Europe and Southwest Asia.
 His work has appeared in national magazines, various books and on Internet sites and magazines.
 Morin has been interviewed on CNN, WFOR, NPR, Sky News (the 24-hour European television news station), Comcast Newsmakers and several other television programs.

 Biography

-Morin was raised in the Massachusetts suburb of Wayland.
+Morin was born on January 30, 1953, in Washington, D.C. and raised in the Massachusetts suburb of Wayland.
 He began drawing at age seven.